bradley-coder7/bradley-coder7.github.io/_posts/2023-11-06-firstpost.md

 title: "First Post"
 date: 2023-11-06
 ---
 This is my first post to my GitHub Pages setup.
 Maybe I'll delete it later.
 Maybe I won't.
+We'll see.